The lost discount shops of Toronto

 The legacy of the discount shop in Toronto was wonderfully easy to trace for a brief moment when Target operated in Canada, which had acquired many of the retail spaces used by Zellers.

-The trend has been to go bigger and bigger, leaving midsized shops like BiWay and Bargain Harolds a thing of the past (though there is a small remnant today).
+The trend has been to go bigger and bigger, leaving midsize shops like BiWay and Bargain Harolds a thing of the past (though BiWay is coming back next year).

 A few decades ago, discount shops were largely homegrown, whereas today this segment of the retail market is dominated by American corporations.